1997 Scottish devolution referendum: Reaction to the result

 Professor Tom Devine, academic at the University of Edinburgh, dubbed the referendum result "the most significant development in Scottish political history since the Union of 1707".
-As well as the "Yes" campaign leader stated "it does, I hope, end much argument and dispute".
 Prime Minister Tony Blair claimed that "the era of big centralised government is over".

-The "Yes" campaign leaders Donald Dewar (Scottish Labour Party) and Alex Salmond (Scottish National Party) held different views over the devolution proposal.
+The "Yes" campaign leaders Donald Dewar (Scottish Labour) and Alex Salmond (Scottish National Party) held different views over the devolution proposal.
 However, they put their political differences aside immediately after the vote in celebration.
 Despite this, the SNP's calls for independence soon reignited with SNP leader Alex Salmond claiming that there would be an independent Scotland within his lifetime.
 The "No" campaign did not share this optimism and feared that this vote was a catalyst towards the break-up of the Union.

 When the Secretary of State for Scotland, Donald Dewar, went back to London to implement the referendum result, he found the Whitehall civil service unwilling to give up powers and doubting that matters over and above those previously handled by the Scottish Office (such as education, health, transport, police and housing) should be politically devolved.
 Detail was also lacking in that the Scottish Constitutional Convention had failed to address issues such as the role of The Queen or aspects of tax-varying powers.